 What is a sales pipeline and why is it crucial?

-- Definition of a sales pipeline: imagine a pipe.
+- Sales pipeline definition: imagine a pipe.
 On one side, you have a multitude of leads or prospects.
 These enter the pipe, and as they progress, many of them convert into customers.
 The tool in question, the pipeline, helps you track these opportunities and guide them through the process.

-- The importance of the pipeline in the sales process: a well-managed pipeline provides a clear vision of upcoming sales opportunities.
-This provides the team with a better understanding of sales forecasts, facilitates the implementation of strategies and helps to achieve set objectives.
-It is therefore crucial to the growth and success of any commercial activity.
+- The importance of the pipeline in the sales process: a well-managed pipeline provides a clear view of upcoming sales opportunities.
+It provides the team with a better understanding of sales forecasts, facilitates the implementation of strategies and helps to achieve objectives.
+It is therefore crucial to the growth and success of any sales activity.

 How does the "pipeline" concept fit into the business world?